 175 McLellan.
 (April 2008).
-Evaluating the Effectiveness of Addiction Treatment: What Should A Drug Court Team Look for in a Referral Site, Quality Improvement for Drug Courts: Evidence-Based Practices lowing information regarding each participant can be of particular value during the initial review hearing(s):
+Evaluating the Effectiveness of Addiction Treatment: What Should A Drug Court Team Look for in a Referral Site, Quality Improvement for Drug Courts: Evidence-Based Practices.

 176 Key Component #3: "Eligible participants are identified early and promptly placed in the drug court program."
 (National Association of Drug Court Professionals.
 (1997).
 Defining Drug Courts: The Key Components)